georgia-tech-db/evadb/README.md

 SELECT id, data FROM TrafficVideo WHERE id < 5;
 ```

-- Search for frames in the video that contain a car
+- Search for frames in the video that contain a car:

 ```mysql
 SELECT id, data FROM TrafficVideo WHERE ['car'] <@ Yolo(data).labels;